15 Dimensional Analysis

 \[ \Pi_{2} = \frac{\varrho_{\infty} V_{\infty} d}{\mu_{\infty}} \]

-Recall from previously that this dimensionless parameter is called the Reynolds number.
+Remember from before that this dimensionless parameter is called the Reynolds number.
 Again, a check should be made to be sure that the grouping is dimensionless, so in this case

 \[ \left[ Re \right] = \frac{(\rm M L^{-3}) ( \rm L T^{-1}) (\rm L) }{ \rm M L^{-1} T^{-1}} = \frac{\rm M L^{-1} \rm T^{-1} }{ \rm M L^{-1} T^{-1}} = 1 \]